Suhayya Abu-Hakima

 Suhayya "Sue" Abu-Hakima is a Canadian technology entrepreneur and inventor of artificial intelligence (AI) applications for wireless communication and computer security.
 As of 2020, her company Amika Mobile has been known as Alstari Corporation as she exited her emergency and communications business to Genasys in October 2020.
-Since 2007, she had served as President and CEO of Amika Mobile Corporation; she similarly founded and served as President and CEO of AmikaNow! from 1998 to 2004.
-A frequent speaker on entrepreneurship, AI, security, messaging and wireless, she has published and presented more than 125 professional papers and holds 30 international patents in the fields of content analysis, messaging, and security.
-She has been an adjunct professor in the School of Information Technology and Engineering at the University of Ottawa and has mentored many high school, undergraduate, and graduate students in science and technology more commonly known as STEM now.
+Since 2007, she had served as president and CEO of Amika Mobile Corporation; she similarly founded and served as president and CEO of AmikaNow! from 1998 to 2004.
+A frequent speaker on entrepreneurship, AI, security, messaging and wireless, she has published and presented more than 125 professional papers and holds 48 international patents in the fields of content analysis, agents, context, messaging, and security.
+She has been an adjunct professor in the School of Information Technology and Engineering at the University of Ottawa and Carleton University and has mentored students in high school, undergraduate, and graduate school in science and technology more commonly known as STEM.
 She was named to the Order of Ontario, the province's highest honor, in 2011 for innovation and her work in public safety and computer security technology.
+She also received the Queen Elizabeth Jubilee Medal in 2012.
+She published her book Entrepreneur: Heretic or Hero of Innovation in 2024.

 Early life and education

 Suhayya Abu-Hakima was born in the Middle East and grew up in Montreal, where her father and mother were both professors at McGill University.
 She has five siblings.

 In 1982 Abu-Hakima graduated from McGill University with a bachelor's degree in engineering, specializing in computers and communications.
 At Carleton University in Ottawa, she earned her honours master's degree in engineering in 1988 focussed on AI, submitting the thesis, "Rationale: A Tool for Developing Knowledge-based Systems that Explain by Reasoning Explicitly".
-She earned her honours PhD in artificial intelligence in 1994; her PhD thesis, "Automating Model Acquisition by Fault Knowledge Re-use: Introducing the Diagnostic Remodeler Algorithm", was supervised by Professor Nick Dawes of the Computer and Systems Engineering Department and Professor Franz Oppacher of the School of Computer Science at Carleton University.
-Her pioneering AI publications are still cited today, decades later.
+She earned her honours PhD in artificial intelligence in 1994; her PhD thesis, "Automating Model Acquisition by Fault Knowledge Re-use: Introducing the Diagnostic Remodeler Algorithm", described a machine learning algorithm and was supervised by Professor Nick Dawes of the Computer and Systems Engineering Department and Professor Franz Oppacher of the School of Computer Science at Carleton University.
+Her pioneering AI publications and startup patents are still cited today, decades later.